sebinjude/Generic-ML-Classifier-/README.md

 1. Add more TestCases.
 2. Support OpenTSDB metrics (did not add due to time restrictions)
 3. Extend the model Loading mechanism (Bring in s3 or REST or any other method suitable to the production environment to replace simple file loading mechanism.)
+4. Add more pre-processing layers. *(Again depends on production requirements.
+Hence at this stage I am not develing into data pre-processing layers as it would simply be over-engineering.)*